-- Explore a new financial support package for care leavers starting employment to avoid falling into debt.
-Learn from the care leaver financial support scheme being introduced in Wales - Formalise Co-Grandparent role and explore new initiatives such as help with managina finances, navigatina benefits. childcare and role-modelling to improve confidence and capability of new parents - Continue to improve transition at end of care - start preparing for independence earlier, e.g. forward planning for those with SEND coming back into Essex at 18 - Prioritise care leavers and highlight our legal duty in wider discussions on housing and planning with district, borough and city councils

-Look at how we can increase the rates of Staying Put, e.g. making it financially easier for foster carers
+- support scheme being introduced in Wales - Formalise Corporate Grandparent (Co-Grandparent) role and explore new initiatives such as help with managing finances, navigating benefits, childcare and role-modelling to improve confidence and capability of new parents - Continue to improve transition between teams at end of care - start preparing for independence earlier, e.g. forward planning for those with SEND coming back into Essex at 18 - Prioritise care leavers and highlight our legal duty to them in wider discussions with district, borough and city councils on housing and planning - Look at how we can increase the rates of Staying Put, e.g. making it financially easier for carers - Promote care leavers as a priority group for any new employment support schemes e.g. with Essex Anchor Networks - Work with adult social care to help bridge the gap between children's and adult mental health services for care leavers